hyesunyun/llm4healthcare/content/posts/foundations/index.md

 https://github.com/AI-in-Health/MedLLMsPracticalGuide?tab=readme-ov-file

-However, there have been several LLMs fine-tuned on biomedical text that were created  `BioBERT`, ClinicalBERT
+However, there have been several LLMs fine-tuned on biomedical text that were created.
+Some well-known examples are `BioBERT`, `ClinicalBERT`, `MedPaLM2`, and `MEDITRON`.

 - What are LLMs?
 (Transformer architecture simplified)
 - How healthcare is different from general NLP tasks